 - And then a final phase where growth slows as the market becomes saturated (p.
 82, Wilson, 2012).

-One benefit of DERs that has proven to speed diffusion and deployment is that DERs are modular in nature.
+One benefit of DERs that has sped deployment is that DERs are modular in nature.
 In other words, DERs are usually based on components that are produced in large quantities in a factory environment.
 And, as Wilson (2012) shows, modular technologies (Wilson uses the example of compact fluorescent bulbs) are inherently easier to deploy as compared to large, industrial scale facilities—like a gas-fired power plant, which must be custom designed.
 DERs, properly placed, can also return monetizable benefits to grid operators in terms of balancing and power control services—and they can help utilities avoid costly and difficult transmission upgrades.

 Too often with new technology, the media inflates the potential for benefits and underplays the possibilities of harm.
 So it’s important to be realistic about the impacts of more distributed resources—and to realize that some people may react very negatively to projects.
 Instead of decrying this, we should anticipate it and let criticism inform both technological development and policy.
 This excellent research paper on DG by Pepermans and coauthors at the University of Leuven has a balanced discussion of the benefits and possible costs from DG.
 And this blog post by Timothy Brennan of RFF describes some of the economic reasons why utilities may prefer centralized generation.
 A full discussion of the costs and benefits of DERs as compared to centralized resources is beyond the scope of this post—but it’s clear that we need to continue to study this topic so that we can value the benefits from DERs properly.